Best time to go to Norway

 In early June, usually around the second weekend, Viking culture is celebrated in Avaldsnes, a village located in the South-West of the Karmøy municipality.
 It's famous for being the largest Viking market in Western Norway.
 The festivities are held over four days at the Viking Farm Avaldsnes.
 The main purpose of the celebration is to continue the tradition of gathering the Vikings from different countries as it used to during the Norse Sagas when the royal estate at Avaldsnes was a famous meeting place.

-In August a similar festival takes place at Lofotr Viking Museum in Bøstad, a village in the Lofoten Islands.
+In August, a similar festival takes place at the Lofotr Viking Museum in Bøstad, a village in the Lofoten Islands.
 About a hundred Vikings from Norway and beyond assemble at the Lofotr Viking Festival.
-The action takes place at the Boathouse, Lofotr Viking Museum, that's 14km north of Leknes.
+The action takes place at the Boathouse, Lofotr Viking Museum, which is 8.6 miles (14 km) north of Leknes.
+Tickets are sold at the museum’s gates, as well as at the entrance to the festival area.
+Visitors can buy day tickets or festival passes.
+Adults/Seniors/Students/Kids Festival Pass costs $36 and Family Pass (2 adults and 3 children) costs $82.

 At the beginning of September, Tønsberg hosts a Viking Festival.
-It is the oldest Norwegian town situated in the South-East of the country.
-Being also Norway's former capital, Tønsberg has a vivid Viking history.
+It is the oldest Norwegian town situated in the Southeast of the country.
+Norway's former capital, Tønsberg, has a vivid Viking history.
 Viking enthusiasts are welcome to join in the celebration.
-The highlight of festivities is launching an ancient Viking ship.
+Festival visitors can enjoy various events, like archery master classes, boat building, glima, Viking games, rune workshops, blacksmithing, textile crafts, and more.

 Find hotels and airbnbs near Viking Festivals (Map)